eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ### Listener

-The Listener can be used to connect custom callbacks to user-defined events.
-Unlike the WaitSet, it reacts to those events by executing the connected custom callbacks in a background thread.
+The `Listener` can be used to connect custom callbacks to user-defined events.
+Unlike the WaitSet, it reacts to those events by executing the connected custom callbacks in a background thread, that will be created by the `Listener`.
+As with the `WaitSet` the background thread waits non-busy on the reception of new data.

 !!! note
     The Listener is completely thread-safe but please be aware that most of the objects which can be attached to the